asotirov/mediasoup/doc/Building.md

 ### `num run typescript:build`

-Compiles mediasoup TypeScript code into ES6 JavaScript and places it into the `build` directory.
+Compiles mediasoup TypeScript code (`lib` folder) into ES6 JavaScript and places it into the `lib` directory.

 ### `num run typescript:watch`

-Compiles mediasoup TypeScript code into ES6 JavaScript, places it into the `build` directory an watches for TypeScript changes.
+Compiles mediasoup TypeScript code (`lib` folder) into ES6 JavaScript, places it into the `lib` directory an watches for changes in the TypeScript files.

 ### `npm run lint`